shekharmish/MATH-490-Project/notes/project.introduction.md

 ![](./assets/drawio/GAT.drawio.png)

-- The attention mechanism was made famouse in the transformer paper that used a pair wise attention across the entire input vector.
-Sometimes the attention mechanism applied to GAT is called masked attention, becuase it only considers edges within the underlying graph, "masking" or zeroing out all other attention coefficients.
+- The attention mechanism was made famous in the transformer paper that used a pair wise attention across the entire input vector.
+Sometimes the attention mechanism applied to GAT is called masked attention, because it only considers edges within the underlying graph, "masking" or zeroing out all other attention coefficients.

 - Attention weights are computed as a softmax of learned attention coefficients giving a value ranging from 0 to 1 for each attention weight in the attention matrix $\alpha$.
 The sum over any given row or column will be 0.
 The attention matrix $\alpha$ can be seen as weighted adjacency matrix where each of the non-zero elements is an attention weight.
 This maps on nicely to the matrix view of GAT.